Jason-Thomas274/Jason-Thomas274/README.md

 ### Hi there, I'm Jason 👋
 🔱 Recent engineering graduate, class of 2023 @ ASU, go devils!! 😈

-🧑‍💻 Working as a Systems Analyst
+🧑‍💻 Working as a Systems Analyst/Developer

 🔭 Hacking, programming, creating, making, and coffee ☕️